stlartworks/stlartworks.github.io/support.md

 Missouri Taxpayers: St. Louis ArtWorks contributors receive 50% of their monetary contribution in tax credits to offset their Missouri state tax liability, with up to a five-year carry forward.
 The benefit also provides great impact as the contributor's tax credits redirect tax dollars back into our community.

-*Note: Consult your tax advisor for further guidance on how these rules apply to you individually.
+<i>*Note: Consult your tax advisor for further guidance on how these rules apply to you individually.</i>

-To learn more about YOP tax credit opportunities, please contact Priscilla Block, Executive Director, priscilla.block@stlartworks.org or 314-899-9734.
+To learn more about YOP tax credit opportunities, please contact Priscilla Block, Executive Director, mailto:priscilla.block@stlartworks.org or call 314-899-9734.

 ### [![Better Business Bureau logo](/uploads/versions/bbblogobluesm---&#40;----200-76&#41;---.jpg)](http://www.bbb.org/stlouis/business-reviews/charity-arts-and-culture/st-louis-artworks-in-saint-louis-mo-310482094)